TrustPoint-Project/trustpoint/README.md

 python manage.py runserver
 ```

-Then you can access the GUI through localhost:8000.
+You can then access the GUI through localhost:8000.